helpscout/figma-wirebox/README.md

 - [ ] More Elegant way to handle sweeping through nested items
 - [ ] Stop from rendering elements whos parents are not visible
+- [ ] Figure out how to resize the newly created frame